opper-ai/oppercli/README.md

 ## Usage

-Before you can start using oppercli, you need to export your Opper API key to your environment:
+When first starting oppercli, it will prompt you for your API key.
+You can alternatively provide an envrionment variable with the key instead:

 ```shell
 export OPPER_API_KEY=op-yourkeyhere